the-unknown-developer-podcast/the-unknown-developer-podcast.github.com/_posts/2019-05-29-spring-data-jpa-repository.markdown

 author: brunojensen
 header-img: img/post-bg-02.jpg
 ---

-On a recent experience working on a self-contained spring-boot based application I faced some “problems”.
-What happened was that even with so many different ways to write a repository with spring-data-jpa, in some cases it was not enough and as a quick solution the development team introduced a concrete implementation of respositories with EntityManager injection.
-Does it works?
+On a recent experience working on a self-contained spring-boot based application, I faced some “problems”.
+What happened was that even with so many different ways to write a repository with spring-data-jpa, in some cases it was not enough and as a quick solution the development team introduced a concrete implementation of repositories with EntityManager injection.
+Does it work?
 Yeah, of course, but is there any other way to do it?

-<h3>spring-data-jpa</h3>
+### Spring Data JPA

 First, let’s explore more about how to use spring-data-jpa, I'll not going into details because you probably already know.
-If not, check [Spring Data reference](https://docs.spring.io/spring-data/jpa/docs/2.1.8.RELEASE/reference/html)
-There are  three main solutions to write a query on a spring repository: Query methods, @Query annotation and JpaSpecificationExecutor.
-Well, it’s looks good, why would I need more?
+If not, check [Spring Data reference](https://docs.spring.io/spring-data/jpa/docs/2.1.8.RELEASE/reference/html) There are three main solutions to write a query on a spring repository: Query methods, @Query annotation, and JpaSpecificationExecutor.
+Well, it’s looking good, why would I need more?

-Query methods is very cool but can looks ugly if you need to filter and sort by various fields; Query annotation is nice but when your queries starts to be more complex it doesn’t look so good, specially to maintain in the same repository and if you have a same query with different parameters, usually you need to write it twice or concatenate strings; Criteria Builder solve all the previous problems but how does likes it?
-And, just like JPQL, there’s a few limitations on the query sintax and you might need a native query instead of.
+Query methods is very cool but can look ugly if you need to filter and sort by various fields; Query annotation is nice but when your queries starts to be more complex it doesn’t look so good, especially to maintain in the same repository and if you have the same query with different parameters, usually you need to write it twice or concatenate strings; Criteria Builder solve all the previous problems but how does likes it?
+And, just like JPQL, there are a few limitations on the query syntax and you might need a native query instead of.

-<h3>Spring data extension</h3>
+### Spring data extension

-Okay, what’s the chances of this happen in a project?
+Okay, what're the chances of this happen in a project?
 Well, it shouldn’t happen, but sometimes it does.
 And everybody knows about the JPA limitations regarding querying in case you need performance, sometimes there’s no option besides writing a native query.

 And based on those problems I decided to write a spring-data-jpa extension which is based on the specification pattern similar to JpaSpecificationExecutor but allowing the developer to write Specifications classes with more flexibility on the filtering and with better maintainability of the query, whether is JPQL or native.